 L'Anse-à-Valleau: Stop at the tourist welcome bureau in L'Anse-à-Valleau.
 The name of this community evokes a people of the sea and comes from a natural and daily phenomenon: the tides.
 The parish of Saint-Maurice-de-l'Échouerie brings together other hamlets whose names are just as evocative: Pointe-Jaune (“Yellow Point”), Saint-Maurice and Petit-Cap.

-Rivière-au-Renard: Discover the lively world of fisheries in this municipality (wharves, fish processing plants and boat fleet).
+Rivière-au-Renard: Discover the lively world of fisheries in this municipality, which is home to (wharves, fish processing plants and a boat fleet).
 Rivière-au-Renard is rightfully known as the “Capital of Fisheries,” since fish and seafood of all kinds are unloaded and processed here.
 Savour these delicacies in fish markets.
-Nearby, the Plage de la Sablière (beach) offers rest areas and playgrounds.
+Nearby, the Plage de la Sablière Beach offers rest areas and playgrounds.
 The marina provides docking services to recreational boaters.
 The marsh in the middle of the village is a great place for birdwatching, while the lookout at the chapel offers a view of the entire village.

 L'Anse-au-Griffon: Some say that Griffon was the name of a ship that sailed along the coast in the 18th century.
 Others believe that the name comes from Gris-fonds (pronounced the same way and meaning “grey bottom”) in reference to the colour of the seabed.
 There is also a legend about how the Devil, hearing the desperate cries of shipwrecked sailors, left the marks of his claws (griffes) on their rowboat.

-Cap-des-Rosiers (“Rosebush Cape”) was named after the many wild roses that once grew here.
+Cap-des-Rosiers (“Rosebush Cape”): This cape was named after the many wild roses that once grew here.
 For sailors, the cape marks the point where the St. Lawrence becomes a gulf.
-From here, an officer sighted Wolfe’s fleet in 1759 and immediately sent a messenger to Québec City.
+From here, an officer sighted Wolfe's fleet in 1759 and immediately sent a messenger to Québec City.
 This area has witnessed numerous shipwrecks, which led to the construction of a lighthouse in 1858.
 Designated as a historic monument in 1977, it is the tallest lighthouse in Canada.
 Cap-des-Rosiers is also the gateway to Forillon National Park.
-Also, Du Banc trail; harbour; observation tower; picnic area; and site commemorating the wreck of the Carricks, an Irish sailing vessel carrying 187 passengers.
+On site, you will also find the Du Banc trail, a harbour, an observation tower, a picnic area and a site commemorating the shipwreck of the Carricks, an Irish sailing vessel carrying 187 passengers.